Claude MCP integration

 If Claude cannot access Alloy session context, check the following:

-• Confirm the API key is copied correctly and has not been deleted from Alloy.
+• For MCP keys, confirm the MCP key is copied correctly and has not been deleted from Alloy.

-• Confirm the session belongs to the same workspace where the API key was created.
+• Confirm the Alloy session belongs to the workspace you authorized or the workspace where the MCP key was created.

 • Restart Claude Desktop after changing the MCP config.